 - Amy Johnson ('14, BFA Graphic Design) - National Gold Award in Publication Design for "LETTERS Lost Then Found" publication

-- Isaac Daniels ('14, BFA Graphic Design) - National Gold Award in Publication Design and National Student Best in Show Award for "Disorder" publication
+- Isaac Daniels ('14, BFA Graphic Design) - National Gold Award in Publication Design and National Student Best in Show Award

 - Elizabeth Martinie VanStee ('10, BFA Graphic Design) - National Gold Award in Out of Home Advertising for "West Michigan Heart" campaign